Etsy IPO prices at top of range, values retailer at $1.78 billion

-Etsy Inc's initial public offering has been priced at $16 per share, a market source told Reuters, valuing the online retailer of handmade goods and craft supplies at about $1.78 billion.
+Etsy Inc's initial public offering has been priced at $16 per share, a market source told Reuters, valuing the online retailer of handmade goods and craft supplies at about $1.78 billion (1.20 billion pounds).

 The New York-based company's IPO raised about $266.66 million at that price, the top end of its expected range of $14-$16 per share.